-Special Permeable paving materials may be considered.
-Considerations Special uses or accent elements should be installed along paseos, such as public art, bike/scooter parking, recreation/activity elements umbrellas and overhead canopies/structures, and seating. , All improvements shall be maintained by the property owner.
-Public access easement required (including amenities) where part of Publicly Accessible Complete Street Network and where used to com with minimum block standards in Chapter 3.
-Public access easemen allowed but not required elsewhere. nply When not a fire lane, residential paseos and multi-use paths may meander or be offset along its length.
-A minimum 4'-8' wide planting area is required for tree planting on residential paseos and multi-use paths.
-Landscaping is encouraged b not required on paseos. out Bollards with integral lights or pedestrian scaled lights shall be place along multi-use paths and paseos for visibility and security. d Pedestrian entrances should not be along multi-use paths.
-Where m use paths and pedestrian entrances are desired, greenways should b used.
+- Permeable paving materials may be considered. - Special uses or accent elements should be installed along paseos, such as public art, bike/scooter parking, recreation/activity elements, umbrellas and overhead canopies/structures, and seating. - All improvements shall be maintained by the property owner. - Public access easement required (including amenities) where part of Publicly Accessible Complete Street Network and where used to comply with minimum block standards in Chapter 3.
+Public access easement allowed but not required elsewhere. - When not a fire lane, residential paseos and multi-use paths may meander or be offset along its length. - A minimum 4'-8' wide planting area is required for tree planting on residential paseos and multi-use paths.
+Landscaping is encouraged but not required on paseos. - Bollards with integral lights or pedestrian scaled lights shall be placed along multi-use paths and paseos for visibility and security. - Pedestrian entrances should not be along multi-use paths.
+Where multiuse paths and pedestrian entrances are desired, greenways should be used.